fgrehm/chef-dokku/README.md

 Include the `bootstrap` recipe in your run list to have dokku installed/updated during chef runs.

+### Docker

+This cookbook does not handle aspects of the docker installation such as lxc support or storage drivers.
+Please refer to the [docker cookbook](https://github.com/bflad/chef-docker) for more information on the specifics of a docker install.

 ## Attributes

 These attributes are under the `node['dokku']` namespace.